 - dedication (for example, enthusiasm, inspiration and pride)

 - absorption (concentration and being engrossed in one’s work).

 Another element of employee engagement that is often considered essential is being aware of business context2, or understanding the line of sight between one’s own job role and the purpose and objectives of the organisation.

 Login or register for a free account to continue reading this factsheet and to learn about:

-- how to build an engaged workforce
+- How to build an engaged workforce

-- the engagement levels of British employees
+- The engagement levels of British employees

-- the CIPD viewpoint
+- CIPD viewpoint

-- references and further reading.
+- Further reading.